 Boron is an essential nutrient for growth and development of healthy plants.
 Boron compounds are used in small concentrations as micronutrients in fertilizers.
-When used in large concentrations they function as herbicides, algaecides and other pesticides.

 Functions of boron in plants:

 - Essential for maintaining a balance between sugar and starch and helps in the translocation of sugar and carbohydrates

 - Necessary for normal cell division, nitrogen metabolism and protein formation